 Fig. 32 - A possible relationship of the maze to the hotel, however odd it may appear.

 Comparing the aerial shots of the hotel with the studio set, we see that the studio set of the hotel has removed the middle portion of the lodge upon which this one is based, what would seem to be, as far as the exterior goes, its grandest portion architecturally, and has pushed the far left area over next to the garage.
 What has happened with that middle portion where we've assumed, based on the aerial shots, the lobby to be?
 Does this suggest that it is possibly the maze?
 The studio set has for some reason eliminated the stone walls of the first floor seen in the aerial, but when we're inside the Colorado Lounge and the lobby we see through the windows low exterior stone walls enclosing patios with benches.
 None of the exterior windows of the studio set are large enough nor of the right style for either the lobby or the Colorado Lounge.
 They are also all draped with white curtains.
 Actually, though the studio set and the real lodge both are observed as having four floors, it almost appears that the first floor of the real lodge (the aerial view), lined with stone, in the studio set has been sunk beneath the ground, becoming subterranean, the decorative ridge above the stone in the aerial version now observed several feet above ground level.
 The trees over on the side also appear much shorter than they should be.
+Indeed, these trees, as they are, compare similarly to the size of the trees as we view them in the aerial of the Overlook, not as we would observe them from the ground.
 Kubrick, a stickler for detail, need never have set up this problem of differences, at least not such glaring ones, so I have to assume they are intentional.

 Kubrick had the boulders in this scene painted with flecks of mica to make them look more real and granite-sparkly.
-And yet he replaces the lodge with this style of model and the large fir trees with a stand of little Christmas trees.
+And yet he replaces the lodge with one missing the lobby, and instead of large fir trees has a stand of little Christmas trees.